 Collagen is the most abundant protein our bodies produce, and it’s critical for bone, joint, skin, and hair health.
 Collagen is hard, fibrous, and extremely strong.
-It literally holds us together, and the more you can produce naturally, the better.
+It literally holds us together.
 Many people take collagen supplements or use creams to improve their skin or joint health, but there’s no substitute for your body making more of the real thing.

 In numerous clinical studies, red light therapy treatments have significantly increased natural collagen levels.
 This article breaks down the research on natural light and collagen and explains how red light therapy treatments can improve skin, bone, and joint health.